Most gardeners know that slugs and snails can be serious pests. They can cause damage to tender plants, flowers, and vegetables [1, 2].

 Planting decoy plants is a clever way to protect your main garden plants.

-Plant crops that slugs and snails find especially attractive.
-These include lettuce, marigolds, red clover, chervil, and Chinese cabbage.
+Near your garden, plant crops that slugs and snails find especially attractive.
+These include lettuce, hostas, red clover, chervil, and Chinese cabbage.

-These plants will lure slugs and snails away from more vulnerable plants.
+These plants will lure slugs and snails away from your main plants.

 4. Neem Oil

-Mix two teaspoons of neem oil in a quart of water.
+To use, mix 2 teaspoons of neem oil into 1 quart of water.
 You can also add half a teaspoon of dish soap.

 5. Diatomaceous Earth